SMILES 4U

 Sometimes, an extraction is necessary if a tooth has become badly decayed; after a certain point, a root canal may no longer be enough to treat an infection, and the tooth will need to be removed to stop the damage from spreading.
 Also, if you suffer from severe oral trauma in an accident, we may extract any teeth that can’t be rebuilt with a crown.
 There are other situations where this procedure might be required as well, but no matter the case, we’ll always consider all other possible options first.

-When meeting with your dentist in Doylestown, Dr. Kandov will administer local anesthesia to ensure you are comfortable and remain pain-free throughout the procedure.
+When meeting with Dr. Kandov, she will administer local anesthesia to ensure you are comfortable and remain pain-free throughout the procedure.
 Depending on the status of your tooth, you may need to undergo a simple or surgical removal.
 If the tooth is above the gumline, she will use dental forceps (an elevator) to gently move the tooth back and forth until it detaches from the ligaments holding it in place.

 If the tooth is beneath the gumline (impacted), she will need to make a small incision in the gums to expose the underlying tooth.
 Using specialized dental instruments, she will remove the tooth in pieces to ensure a swift and smooth extraction.